 There are areas of the system that patients will not see.

 Cyclotron Power Supply Room

 This room is used for generating the Radio Frequency signal used as part of the operation of the cyclotron.

 This is used to control and power all the magnets down the beam line and on the gantry structures.

 The main components of a treatment room are supplied by Varian medical systems.

-The Christie will be installing three treatment gantries and will be working in conjunction with University of Manchester on installing a fixed beam room for research in a fourth bunker.
+The proton beam therapy centre at The Christie has three treatment gantries and will be working with University of Manchester on installing a fixed beam room for research.